cgraeff/tools/tikztopdf/README.md

 * The `standalone` package

 ## Install
 Copy `tikztopdf` to `~/.local/share/nautilus/scripts/`.
+In a terminal, mark the file as executable with `chmod +x tikztopdf`.

 ## Running
 In Nautilus (Gnome Files), right click a `.tex` file (or a group of files) generated with `gnuplot`, select "Scripts" and select "tikztopdf".
 The file will be processed with the `standalone` document class.

 ## Limitations
 * It will fail for fancy filenames